Hokianga: Opo the dolphin

 Opononi became famous throughout New Zealand during 1955 and 1956 due to the exploits of a bottlenose dolphin (nicknamed "Opo").
 Opo was a wild dolphin who started following fishing boats around Opononi in early 1955 after her mother had been killed, and would swim daily in the bay close to town.
 She was originally named "Opononi Jack", based on Pelorus Jack, since she was presumed to be male.
 Unlike the majority of dolphins, she had no qualms about human company, and would perform stunts for locals, play with objects like beach balls and beer bottles, and allow children to swim alongside her and make contact.

 The dolphin became a local celebrity but news of her soon spread, and visitors from throughout the country would come to watch her.
 On 8 March 1956 official protection for Opo, requested by locals, was made law, but on 9 March she was found dead in a rock crevice at Koutu Point.
 It is suspected that she was killed accidentally by fishermen fishing with gelignite.
 Her death was reported nationwide, and she was buried with full Māori honours in a special plot next to the town hall.

 Education

 There are composite (years 1–15) schools at Opononi, Panguru and Broadwood.

-There are also primary schools at Mangamuka, Horeke, Kohukohu, Matihetihe, Omanaia, Pawarenga, Rawene, Waima, Whirinaki, and Umawera.
+There are also primary schools at Mangamuka, Horeke, Kohukohu, Matihetihe, Omanaia, Pawarenga, Rawene, Waimā, Whirinaki, and Umawera.